bidhan948/go-directory-tree/README.md

 4. Push to the branch: `git push origin feature/your-feature`.
 5. Open a pull request.

-## License
+## License 📄

 Distributed under the MIT License.
 See [LICENSE](LICENSE) for more information.

-## Acknowledgements
+## Acknowledgements 🙌

 - Built with [Go](https://golang.org/).
 - Inspired by various file management and tree visualization tools.

 ---

-This `README.md` should serve as a comprehensive guide to your project on GitHub.
-Feel free to adjust any sections to better fit your project's specifics or add additional details as needed.
+This README now includes emojis to make it more engaging and visually appealing.
+Feel free to adjust any sections to better fit your project's specifics!